 Driving a vehicle is dangerous.
 Driving a vehicle over mountain passes and in condensation and stormy winter conditions can compound these dangers.

 While many people drive on a daily basis for a work commute, drop children and loved ones off at locations and to handle grocery shopping, other individuals fail to understand the dangers associated with driving.
-Driving is likely the most dangerous activity that the majority of individuals in partake in and many continue to drive distracted, while impaired or when tired.
+Driving is likely the most dangerous activity that the majority of individuals partake in, in any given day, and many continue to drive distracted, while impaired or when tired.

 Although Colorado experiences vast amounts of precipitation in the form of snow in the winter, the winter months in Colorado are not the most dangerous time of year for drivers.
 Rather the most dangerous times of year for driving in Colorado may not be when you think.